 How much flexibility is there within the EPD curriculum?

 Beyond the core requirements, EPD allows for a considerable amount of flexibility with courses.
-As an EPD student, you are able to dive into your focus areas by choosing from a list of curated courses, supplementing your schedule with courses from other SIPA concentrations, and pursuing opportunities at other Columbia schools.
+As an EPD student, you are able to dive into your chosen focus area by choosing from an extensive list of curated courses, supplementing your schedule with courses from other SIPA concentrations, and pursuing opportunities at other Columbia schools.
 In fact, EPD has traditionally been one of the largest MIA-MPA concentrations because it allows students to explore a variety of interests while fulfilling concentration requirements.

 Which specialization fits well with EPD concentration?